GabeStah/dgraph-twitter-clone/tutorial/content/part-2-api/index.md

 {{</ runnable >}}
 <!-- prettier-ignore-end -->

 Back to the `createQueryRoutes()` function above.
 It loops through every `Query` in the `Queries` object found in `packages/dgraph-query-manager/src/classes/Queries/index.ts`, which itself assigns sub-categories to search, tweet, and user queries.
-For each `Query` entry it finds it creates an asynchronous wrapper callback that will be invoked when the matching `Query.route` REST endpoint is hit according to ExpressJS.
+For each `Query` entry it finds it creates an asynchronous wrapper callback that will be invoked when the matching `Query.route` REST endpoint is hit via ExpressJS.

 Within this async wrapper it generates the params object based on the passed params extracted from the API endpoint query params.
 For example, ExpressJS likes params in a `/:param` format, so the wrapper function extrapolates based on the known `Query.paramTypes` what to extract from the API endpoint URL.
 With the params in hand the last step is just to create a new `DgraphQueryExecutor` instance into which the query and the newly-generated params are passed.
 Finally, it executes the `DgraphQueryExecutor` with a `DgraphConnectionType.DIRECT` connection, which will result in a call to the `DgraphQueryExecutor.executeDirectRequest()` method.
 As we saw in the [Simplifying Query Execution]({{< ref "/#simplifying-query-execution" >}}) section this method invokes a direct Dgraph transaction through the `dgraph-js-http` library and returns a `Serialization` result.